How to Apply - Transfer

 Financial Assistance Application (Optional)

-In order to be considered for need-based financial aid and need-based scholarships you must submit the application for financial assistance along with the necessary supporting documents.
+In order to be considered for need-based financial aid and need-based scholarships you must submit an application for financial assistance along with the necessary supporting documents.
 You and your parents should read all instructions carefully and be as thorough as possible.
 Detailed instructions are available in English, Bulgarian, Albanian, Georgian, Mongolian, Romanian, and Russian.

 Completed applications should be received by the AUBG Admissions Office:

 June 1 - Regular admission and financial aid

 November 1 - for regular admission and financial aid